 Other soft drinks, beers and snacks were also on offer for an extra cost.

 Given the forest location, we were pleasantly surprised with the accommodation.
-Yes, they are fairly basic wooden huts, but they were clean, tidy and have mosquito nets on every bed.
+Yes, they are fairly basic wooden huts, but they were clean and tidy and had mosquito nets on every bed.
 The bedding was also clean.
 There was a choice between volunteer dorms for three or four people or private bungalows.
-We went for a dorm and it was absolutely fine.
+We went for a dorm, which was absolutely fine.

-The price of a visit or stay at the EVP ranges from $55 USD (£42.50 GBP) for a half day visit up to $455 USD (£352 GBP) for a five-day, five-night volunteering stint, in a private bungalow.
+The price of a visit or stay at the EVP ranges from $47.50 USD (£39 GBP) for a half-day visit up to $350 USD (£290 GBP) for a three-day, three-night volunteering stint, in a private bungalow.

 Getting to Sen Monorom